coveo/cli/rfcs/accepted/0002-cd-update-snap.md

 1. We release to NPM
 2. We create and push a release commit and associated git tags
-3. We create a GitHub release for the CLI (if the CLI has changed)
+3. We create a GitHub release for the CLI if needed.[^1]
-4. We build the CLI and add the binaries to the GitHub release
+4. We build the CLI and add the binaries to the GitHub release if needed [^1]

 We need the release commit to include the snap udpates to keep the main branch green.
 To do so while not hampering our release process too much, our release process would change to look like this: